BaeKY/kube-lab/packages/helm-value-inferrer/README.md

 ## Introduction

-- Generate schema type of Helm Chart's `value.yaml` to other languages.(typescript, golang, swift, etc...)
+- Generate schema type of Helm Chart's `value.yaml` for other languages.(typescript, golang, swift, etc...)
 - Internally use `helm show values <chart-name>`.

 ## How to use?